eonil/ridl/README.md

 Now generated `dst.swift` file does not contain definitions for `Tuna` and `Salmon`.
-You can provide your custom code to import your custom implementation in `prelude.swift` file.
+You can provide your custom code to import your custom implementation in `prelude.swift` file. x

-With this prelude file.
+With this `prelude.swift` file.
 ```swift
 import Hawaii
 typealias Tuna = HawaiianTuna
 typealias Salmon = HawaiianSalmon
 ```

-RIDL generates following parts.
+RIDL generates following parts to `dst.swift` file.
 ```swift
 /// Edible objects.
 enum Fish: Equatable, Codable {